 11. Misalignment between sales and marketing costs companies at least $1T each year.

-One of the critical lead nurturing facts, before getting into tools and strategies, is that you need to ensure that an aggressive sales policy does not work counter to the marketing strategy.
-Between the leads being generated by your marketing team and the product or service being sold by your sales team, there is a long process where each team needs to know what the other is doing.
+Statistics on lead nurturing demonstrate that aggressive sales policies and marketing strategies don’t go well together.
+Between the leads being generated by the marketing team and the product or service being sold by the sales team, there is a long process where each team needs to know what the other is doing.
 This is an integral part of lead nurturing, which works differently for different businesses but involves developing a lead by the marketing team before it is ready to be handed over to sales.

-13. Email marketing and content marketing are the two most effective lead nurturing tactics.
+12. Email and social media are the two most frequently used channels during the lead nurturing process.

 Within the broad umbrella of content marketing, there are still more options that marketers could rely on.
 While B2B customers seem to prefer informative articles—one of the reasons behind the popularity of LinkedIn, known for such regular articles written by knowledge leaders in different industries—blogging is the most popular option for B2C customers, as per lead nurturing content statistics.
 In both cases, having a clear content strategy is critical for high ROI.

-Relevance is an important factor in content marketing as well.
-This means knowing your prospects’ position in the buyer journey and providing content that suits their requirements.
-71% of consumers say that they get turned off by content that seems like a sales pitch.
-Thus, instead of stuffing your content with keywords, you should ideally be focusing on the needs of your potential customers.
-Relevance is equally important for B2B lead nurturing where marketers say “audience relevance” is the leading attribute of content marketing effectiveness.
+Relevance is an important factor in content marketing, and even more crucial while nurturing sales leads.
+This means knowing your prospects’ position in the buyer journey and providing content that is in line with their requirements.
+Audience relevance is equally important for B2B lead nurturing, with marketers rating it as the leading attribute of content marketing effectiveness.

 Therefore, the smartest lead nurturing tactic in case of social media marketing is to focus on a combination of social networks that your audience uses frequently.
-This helps in building brand equity over time by creating an impression that your brand is both active and accessible on multiple networks.
+Lead nurturing statistics suggest that this will help in building brand equity over time by creating an impression that your brand is both active and accessible on multiple networks.
 Today, there are several social media lead nurturing mechanisms available to marketers, from basic ones like auto-posting of curated content to more advanced ones like social QR codes and multi-channel ticketing systems.

-20. 65% consumers prefer using a messaging app when contacting a business.
+20. 65% of consumers prefer using a messaging app when contacting a business.

 56% of businesses say that engagement through messaging is ROI positive.
 B2C lead nurturing can benefit particularly from the use of messaging apps to share content and respond to queries.
 Tools like WhatsApp Business and Facebook Messenger have made it very easy to broadcast useful content to leads, while the development and wide-scale adoption of chatbots have meant that queries can be efficiently answered any time of the day, increasing customer satisfaction.

-Lead nurturing is a part of the sales and marketing process that no business can afford to overlook in the age of intense competition and demanding customers.
+Lead nurturing is a part of the sales and marketing process that no business can afford to overlook in this day and age of intense competition and demanding customers.
 As these lead nurturing statistics show, investing in it can add meaning to your lead generation efforts and reward you with long relationships with high-value customers.
-Among the multiple strategies for lead nurturing, you need to find the one that suits you, and then execute it smartly with some help from automation.
+Among the multiple strategies for lead nurturing, you need to find the one that suits you and then execute it smartly, possibly with some help from automation.